Did you know the third week of every March is Fix a Leak Week?

 DFY Water Management

 The alternative?
 Get all of the above done for you by an expert.
 If you’re thinking "all of that" would be out of budget, think again.
-At The Water Scrooge, we’ve made it our mission to save precious resources by promoting effective and affordable conservation practices.
+At The Water Scrooge, we’ve made it our mission to save precious resources by promoting effective and affordable water conservation ways, including Water Consulting services.

 In the months that follow, we’ll continue to monitor usage to ensure you’re still reaping savings benefits (an average of $500 per unit, per year for our clients).

-So, as you can see, multi-family unit water leaks can significantly "drain finances" if left unchecked.
+Multi-family unit water leaks can significantly "drain finances" if left unchecked.
 Whether you decide to DIY, or partner with someone like The Water Scrooge, we hope you’ll take advantage of this month's annual Fix a Leak Week.
-The environment—and your pocketbook—will thank you.